BrandonTang89/otwbanditwalkthrough/README.md

 	cvX2JJa4CFALtqS87jk27qwqGhBM9plV
 sort data.txt | uniq -u

-#uniq -u compares each line to an adjacent lines and outputs the line if it is locally unique (compared to adjacent lines)
+# uniq -u compares each line to an adjacent lines and outputs the line if it is locally unique (compared to adjacent lines)

-# o ensure that the line is globally unique, we run the sort command and pipe the output into uniq
+# To ensure that the line is globally unique, we run the sort command and pipe the output into uniq
 </pre>
 ### Level 9
 <pre>